kndugan/random-bouncing-balls/README.md

 ## Roadmap of Future Improvements

-Future improvements will include having the balls change to random color each time they bounce off the parameter.
+Future improvements will include having the balls change to random colors each time they bounce off the parameter walls.

 ## Questions or Comments?